jrihon/thesis/chapters/00_chapter/00_section_03.typ

 The neat part is that when we actually calculate for the next position (@eq-verlet-integration), we can already fill in $r_i (t - Delta t)$ as this has just been computed in the previous timestep.
 This means that whenever we need to calculate the next position of the atoms, we only need to current position $r_i$ - found by a simple lookup, the precomputed previous position $r_i (t_0 - Delta t)$ and the current acceleration $a_i$ (@eq-verlet-integration-simp).

-Whenever we start a MD simulation, we have to account for the fact that $r_i (t - Delta t)$ and $a_i$ cannot be solved as no time has elapsed just yet.
+At the start of an MD simulation, we have to account for the fact that $r_i (t - Delta t)$ and $a_i$ cannot be solved as no time has elapsed just yet.
 To accomodate, these parameters are filled in by the _random seed_ of the computer's system.
 As such, an estimate is given to start off the actual simulation.

 ==== Periodic boundaries
 When an MD experiment starts, the atoms of the system are spawned inside a virtual box.
 An enclosed box with boundaries that atoms would collide with will impact the course of motion of all atoms in the system.
 To circumvent this problem, periodic boundaries are implemented.
 This benefits the engine as it does not need to account for atoms wandering off into infinity - this would cause a simulation to crash anyway - and this simplifies keeping the modelled pressure and temperature constant during the experiment.
 To clarify this last part, we account for environmental factors to properly model the kinetic energy of a system, which impacts the total energy.